tmmtsmith/Pwoductivitah/README.md

 `Thread.Sleep(60000);`

-60000 = 1 second.
+60000 = 1 minute.
 Program counts down in minutes, and this value can be changed to other increments.

 **Beeping**